 A New Approach to Treating Neurological Disorders

-Through a dedicated development program, Guilford is pioneering a new approach to alter the course of serious neurological disorders.
+Through a dedicated development program with Amgen, one of the world's leading biotechnology companies, Guilford is pioneering a new approach to alter the course of serious neurological disorders.

 In the United States alone, more than five million people have been diagnosed with severe neurological disorders like Parkinson's and Alzheimer's disease.
 Despite the pervasiveness of these and other neurodegenerative illnesses, available therapies principally treat only the symptoms of these disorders, while offering little in the way of actual disease modification.
 Unfortunately, although nerve regeneration appears to be one of the most promising scientific advances on the horizon, there are still no medicines yet available that can cause nerves to regrow after they have been damaged by injury or disease.